 Seasoning The Paneer

-- Take Paneer cubes in a bowl, add turmeric powder, red chili powder, Garam Masala powder, salt, and water.
-Toss well, so spices coat the Paneer cubes.
+- Take the paneer cubes in a bowl, add turmeric powder, red chili powder, garam masala, salt, and water.
+Toss well, so the spices coat the Paneer cubes.
 Set aside.

 Making Dry Masala

 - Grind cinnamon stick, cloves, cardamoms, peppercorns, and fennel seeds into a coarse powder.
-I ground them with mortar and pestle to keep the spices coarse.
-But you can also grind it in the mixer, but do not make the fine powder.
+I ground them with a mortar and pestle to keep the spices coarse.
+But you can also grind it in the mixer; however, don't make the fine powder.
 Keep the masala coarsely ground.
 Set aside.

 Making Dhaba Style Paneer Masala

 - Chop the tomatoes finely and set them aside.
-Instead of chopping, we can also blend the tomatoes.
-But do not make the fine puree; instead, keep the puree with small tomato chunks.
+Instead of chopping, you can also coarsely blend tomatoes.
+Do not make a fine puree.

 - Heat oil and Ghee in a pan.
-Add cumin seeds and whole dry red chilis.
+Add cumin seeds and whole dry red chilies.

-- After cumin seeds start sizzling, add asafoetida, ginger paste, and slitted green chili.
-Saute for few seconds.
+- After cumin seeds start sizzling, add asafoetida, green chili paste, and ginger paste.
+Sauté for a few seconds.

-- Add the dry ground masala and saute for a minute or until spices are aromatic.
+- Add the ground masala and sauté for 1 minute or until the spices are aromatic.
 Keep stirring continuously to prevent the spices from sticking to the pan.
 Do not cook the masala for long; otherwise, it will start burning.

 - Add chopped tomatoes and mix well.
-Cook chopped tomatoes for a couple of minutes.
+Cook chopped tomatoes for 2-3 minutes.

-- Then add turmeric powder, Kashmiri red chili powder, cumin powder, coriander powder, and Garam masala powder.
+- Then add turmeric powder, Kashmiri red chili powder, cumin powder, coriander powder, and garam masala.
 Mix well.

-- Continue cooking the tomato mixture until tomatoes are soft, pulpy, and almost like a thick gravy.
+- Continue cooking the tomato mixture until the tomatoes are soft and pulpy, almost like a thick gravy.

-- Add salt, chickpea flour, coriander leaves, and dried fenugreek leaves.
+- Add salt, chickpea flour, coriander leaves, and kasuri methi.
 Mix immediately to prevent lumps from chickpea flour.

 - Then add water and cover the pan with a lid.
-Cook the gravy on low to medium flame for 8-10 minutes or until it thickens and oil separates; keep stirring in intervals.
+Cook the gravy on a low to medium flame for 8-10 minutes or until it thickens and oil separates; keep stirring at intervals.

-- I have added ยฝ cup of water, but if you want Paneer Masala more liquidy, add more water as needed.
+- I have added ½ cup of water; if you want Paneer Masala to be more liquid, add more water as needed.

 - Add seasoned Paneer cubes and mix well.
-Cover the lid and cook Paneer in the gravy on low heat for 3-4 minutes.
+Cover the lid and cook the paneer in the gravy on low heat for 3-4 minutes.

 - Remove the lid and add whisked yogurt or cream.
-Mix well, turn off the heat and serve hot with Roti, Paratha, or Naan.
-It goes well with steamed rice as well.
+Mix well, turn off the heat, and transfer it to a serving bowl.

 Notes